 The company is named after titanium, which has an atomic number of 22.
 It is located in Toronto, Ontario, Canada.

 “Our point of departure is frame material: we fell in love with the ride of titanium and named our company after it.
 We then took to the task of sweating details of fit and finish.
 Our frames are based on carefully considered geometries and tubing profiles.
-We use the highest grades of titanium tubing available, build our frames in our own production facility it the United States with our veteran craftsmen, and confidently back them with our ten year warranty.
-We carry this meticulous approach through to our clean-lined and contemporary finishes that showcase the beauty of raw and anodized titanium.
-No. 22 is still a young brand, but we are spurred on by the number of passionate cyclists that agree with our approach.
-With our current lineup we are proud to be producing more bikes that make the destination second to the journey.” –Bryce & Mike, Founders
+We use the highest grades of titanium tubing available, build our frames in our own production facility in the United States with our veteran craftsmen, and confidently back them with our ten-year warranty.”

 Web Site: 22bicycles.com